pogobanane/dotfiles/README.md

 - Potential fix: framebuffer mapping to the default tty: `fbcon=map:<0123>` https://www.kernel.org/doc/html/latest/fb/fbcon.html (example fbcon=map:1).
 However during early boot stage 1, fb0 is the only one available.
 So no second screen then.
 - I cant figure out how to bind vfio-pci to gpus after stage 1, so we have to decide which gpu to use at boot time.

-## The secrets of the undocumented nix-command flags

-`nix build --keep-failed`: keeps the worktree of the build and prints its directory

-`nix build --option substitute false`: dont use cache servers (didnt work when i tried it today)

 ## The secrets of the ssh-agents